The phrase photo-finish describes an evenly matched competition where the winner is not known until the final moments.

+These cameras were called “photo-finish cameras,” which is a fitting name.
+They began being implemented in the late 1930s from what I’ve read.
 It wasn’t long after these cameras were implemented that the phrase started to be used outside the context of a horse racing event.
-For example, in The Canberra Times newspaper, 1940, there is a part that reads:
+For example, in The Canberra Times newspaper, 1940, it reads: